raffienficiaud/livius/doc/source/index.rst

 * optionally an image used as introduction
 * optionally the pauses and begin/end of the video

-The meta data is loaded by the Job :py:class:`Metadata`.
-If your metadata is stored in a way that differs with the expectation of :py:class:`Metadata`, it is easy to adapt this class to your needs.
+The meta data is loaded by the Job :py:class:`Metadata <SourceCode.video.processing.jobs.meta.Metadata>`.
+If your metadata is stored in a way that differs with the expectation of :py:class:`Metadata <SourceCode.video.processing.jobs.meta.Metadata>`, it is easy to adapt this class to your needs.

 Relocatable files
 =================